A study of holographic dark energy models using configuration entropy

-We show the results for the Li holographic dark energy model in figure~\ref{fig:one} and figure~\ref{fig:two}.
-In the top left panel of figure~\ref{fig:one} we show the variation of $\Omega_{DE} (a)$ with scale factor and the top right panel shows the evolution of $\omega(a)$ with scale factor.
-The evolution of $D^2(a)$ and $f(a)$ with scale factor are shown in the bottom left and right panels of figure~\ref{fig:one}, respectively.
-The results for the $\Lambda$CDM model are also shown together in each panel of figure~\ref{fig:one} for comparison.
+We show the results for the Li holographic dark energy model in \autoref{fig:one} and \autoref{fig:two}.
+In the top left panel of \autoref{fig:one} we show the variation of $\Omega_{DE} (a)$ with scale factor and the top right panel shows the evolution of $\omega(a)$ with scale factor.
+The evolution of $D^2(a)$ and $f(a)$ with scale factor are shown in the bottom left and right panels of \autoref{fig:one}, respectively.
+The results for the $\Lambda$CDM model are also shown together in each panel of \autoref{fig:one} for comparison.

-We show the evolution of $\frac{S_c(a)}{S_c(a_i)}$ and $\frac{dS_c(a)}{da}$ with scale factor in the top left and right panels of figure~\ref{fig:two}, respectively.
-Since evolution of entropy is determined by the second and third term in the right hand side of Equation \eqref{eq:six} and our choice of initial conditions forces the second term to vanish, the evolution is determined by the third term which includes a product of $f(a)$ and $D^2(a)$.
-The top two panels of figure~\ref{fig:two} show that initially entropy decreases and the entropy rate $\frac{dS_c(a)}{da}$ becomes more negative with increasing scale factor.
+We show the evolution of $\frac{S_c(a)}{S_c(a_i)}$ and $\frac{dS_c(a)}{da}$ with scale factor in the top left and right panels of \autoref{fig:two}, respectively.
+Since evolution of entropy is determined by the second and third term in the right hand side of \autoref{eq:six} and our choice of initial conditions forces the second term to vanish, the evolution is determined by the third term which includes a product of $f(a)$ and $D^2(a)$.
+The top two panels of \autoref{fig:two} show that initially entropy decreases and the entropy rate $\frac{dS_c(a)}{da}$ becomes more negative with increasing scale factor.
 The decay in the entropy rate continues upto a a scale factor of $a \sim 0.5$.
 The rate of decrease of entropy slow down for all $C$ values after $a \sim 0.5$.
 The entropy rate then starts to grow while remaining negative, which signifies a slower dissipation of the configuration entropy with time.
 We denote the scale factor at which the entropy rate turns around as $a_{min}$ and the magnitude of $\frac{dS_c(a)}{da}$ at $a_{min}$ as $\left(\frac{dS_c(a)}{da}\right)_{min}$.
 We calculate $a_{min}$ and $\left(\frac{dS_c(a)}{da}\right)_{min}$ for different values of the parameter $C$ in the Li model.
 We then determine the best fit straight lines to the numerically obtained values of these quantities in terms of the parameter $C$.
-The best fit relations describing these quantities in the Li model are shown in the bottom two panels of figure~\ref{fig:two}.
+The best fit relations describing these quantities in the Li model are shown in the bottom two panels of \autoref{fig:two}.